antor44/livestream_video/README.md

 **Q: Why do I sometimes get errors or poor-quality translations with Gemini AI?**

-A: Online translation issues with the Gemini API can stem from several factors, from API availability to the inherent behavior of AI models.
+A: Online translation issues with the Gemini API can stem from several factors, ranging from API availability to the inherent behavior of AI models.
 Here are the most common causes:

 *   **API Unavailability:** The service may be temporarily unavailable or experiencing high traffic.
 The script handles this differently depending on the mode:
     *   In **Subtitle Generation**, it will retry a few times before falling back to `translate-shell`.
     *   In **Live Stream** mode, it will immediately fall back to `translate-shell` for a failed block to maintain real-time flow, indicated by a `(*)` prefix.

 *   **API Rate Limits:** The primary cause of failures is exceeding the usage limits imposed by Google, which are **particularly strict on the free tier**.
 While paid tiers have much higher limits, the following applies to free accounts:
     *   **Gemma 3 models** have a very high daily limit on the free tier (**14,400 RPD**) but a very low per-minute limit (**15,000 TPM**).
-This makes them excellent for **prolonged, low-intensity use** (like long live streams), but they will fail on high-intensity tasks (like subtitle generation) that exceed the TPM limit.
+This makes them excellent for **prolonged, low-intensity use** (such as long live streams), but they may fail on high-intensity tasks (such as subtitle generation) that exceed the TPM limit.
     *   **Gemini 2.5 models** on the free tier have the opposite profile: a low daily limit (e.g., **1,000 RPD for Flash-Lite**) but a high per-minute limit (**250,000 TPM**).
-This makes them perfect for **short, high-intensity tasks** like generating subtitles, but their daily quota can be exhausted in a long live stream.
+This makes them ideal for **short, high-intensity tasks** like generating subtitles, but their daily quota can be exhausted during long live streams.

 *   **Inherent AI Translation Errors:** Even with a stable connection and within rate limits, all Gemini API models can occasionally produce translation errors.
-Users should be aware that issues like **confusing languages** (especially with multilingual source text), process previous sentences **modifying timestamps** in subtitle files, or **occasionally repeating previous phrases** can occur.
+Users should be aware that issues such as **confusing languages** (especially with multilingual source text), processing previous sentences and **modifying timestamps** in subtitle files, or **occasionally repeating previous phrases** may occur.

-*   **Model Recommendations & Strategies (for Free Tier users):**
+*   **Model Recommendations & Strategies (for Free Tier Users):**
     *   **For Subtitle Generation:** Use a **Gemini 2.5 model** (`gemini-2.5-flash` or `gemini-2.5-flash-lite`).
 Their high TPM can handle the processing burst required for an entire file.
     *   **For Prolonged Live Streams (Hours):** Use a **Gemma 3 model**.
-Its massive daily request quota is ideal for long-running sessions.
+Its large daily request quota is ideal for long-running sessions.
 To avoid hitting the low TPM limit during dense dialogue, it is highly recommended to use a lower context level.
-You can do this by selecting "Level 0" or "Level 1" from the "Gemini Level" menu in the `playlist4whisper` application, or if using the `livestream_video.sh` script independently, by adding `--gemini-level 0` or `--gemini-level 1` to your command.
+You can do this by selecting "Level 0" or "Level 1" from the "Gemini Level" menu in the `playlist4whisper` application, or, if using the `livestream_video.sh` script independently, by adding `--gemini-level 0` or `--gemini-level 1` to your command.
-    *   **For Moderate Live Streams (Casual Use):** The **`gemini-2.5-flash-lite`** model (or the recent **`gemini-3-flash-preview`** model) is the best all-around choice, offering a great balance of quality, speed, and a reasonable daily quota (1,000 requests) using the default context level.
+    *   **For Moderate Live Streams (Casual Use):** The **`gemini-2.5-flash-lite`** model (or the recent **`gemini-3-flash-preview`** model) is the best all-around choice, offering a strong balance of quality, speed, and a reasonable daily quota (1,000 requests) when using the default context level.

+*   **Model Recommendations for High-Quality Subtitles for Long Media:**
+    *   **For subtitle generation, a paid API key is required:** For high-quality translations of subtitles generated from large media files (films, long audio, or videos longer than several minutes), configure mode **Level 2** or the more creative **Level 3** using **Gemini-3-Flash**.
+This model is sufficient for translations into major languages and for improving transcription quality when using the same language as the original audio.
+The **Gemini Pro 3.1** model is highly recommended for non-major languages.

 **Q: Why do subtitles translated via the Gemini API sometimes differ in quality from the web version in Google AI Studio?**